 When you make a request for, or begin to receive, mental health services, you are to be given information about the rights guaranteed in Chapters 7 and 7A of the Code.
 This booklet meets that requirement and provides you a summary of the information and rights contained in those chapters.
-A complete copy of Chapters 7 and 7A are available from your service site.
+A complete copy of Chapters 7 and 7A will be available for review at each service site.

-If you receive services from a community mental health services program, you, or your family, should also be given a pamphlet containing information regarding available resources, advocacy and support groups, and other relevant information, including how to contact Michigan Protection and Advocacy Services, Inc.
+If you receive services from a community mental health services program, you, or your family, should also be given a pamphlet containing information regarding available resources, advocacy and support groups, and other relevant information, including how to contact Disability Rights Michigan (DRM).